 Our base of stay was outside of Placencia. over 5 years ago

 If you are driving, I would suggest Chaa Creek area (Macal River), cave tubing down Caves Branch River, Placencia area if you want a real beach, San Pedro (Ambergris Cay) for great snorkeling/diving/fishing and if you can pull it off, at least one night on an island like Long Cay (Glover's Reef Atoll) http://www.offthewallbelize.com/ to really feel like you have gotten away.
-US dollars spend well everywhere. over 3 years ago
+US dollars spend well everywhere. almost 4 years ago